 There are a couple of ways to tackle the references section.
 This will depend on preference and your personal situation too.
 Neither way is right or wrong.
 You can either:

 - Include full details of referees, comprising of name, position, practice/organisation working for, and contact details.
 At least one of these referees should be from a Partner or line manager at your current/last place of employment.

 - Say that references are available on request.
 You may not have told your current employer that you’re moving jobs yet; and don’t want to risk your referees being contacted before you have chance to tell them.
 This route ensures you’re fully in control of when they’re contacted.

 Hopefully these little tips have helped give you a guiding hand; to either start writing your professional CV, or update your current CV!
 And how to make it as attractive as possible to hiring practices!

-How can Menlo Park help you?
+How can our award-winning team help you?

 Are you looking for a role within Primary Care?
 If you would like to chat to our team about how we can help you, with your career; complete our contact form on our website and we will get straight back to you.
 Chat to us in complete confidence with no obligation!